County of Santa Barbara

 Services for South County preventive maintenance, and to increase the amount payable under

-meaning of the California Environmental Quality Act pursuant to 14 CCR 15378 (b)(5)
+of the California Environmental Quality Act pursuant to 14 CCR 15378 (b)(5) (Organizational or

 A-19)